 A narrow corridor leads to the North Wing of the palace, corresponding to the private residence of the royal family.
 Left of the corridor, on a lower level, is a beautiful room known as the “Queen’s Apartment”.

 The room is lit by a lightwell, a popular feature of Minoan architecture.
 The lightwell was typically placed at the side of the room, but in the case of the Queen’s Apartment it is, unusually, set in the middle.
 The lightwell has an open roof and a rectangular basin built in the floor, reminiscent of the later atrium.

-Of particular interest is the west part of the Queen’s Apartment, where the floor and walls retain their original revetment of alabaster slabs and the walls are decorated with frescoes of plant motifs.
+Of particular interest is the west part of the Queen’s Apartment, where the floor and walls retain their original alabaster paneling and the walls are decorated with frescoes of plant motifs.

-Minoan palaces were multi-storey buildings, which explains the existence of a staircase leading to the upper floors (which have not been restored) of the Palace of Phaistos.
+Minoan palaces were multi-storey buildings, which explains the existence of a staircase leading to the upper floors (which have not been restored) of the Palace.